hbckleikamp/CHEW/README.md

-CHEW (cyclic hybrid/homology environmental workflow) is a data analysis pipeline that facilitates accesible metaprotoemics database construction and annotation.
+CHEW (cyclic hybrid/homology environmental workflow) is a data analysis pipeline that facilitates accesible metaproteomics database construction and annotation.